 To watch “Rick and Morty” online, you can do two things: seek out episodes that stream on demand or subscribe to a live TV streaming service (or “skinny bundle”) that airs “Rick and Morty” live online.
 The first is easy enough.
 There are two streaming services that let you stream at least some episodes of “Rick and Morty,” and we’ll cover both below.
 We’ll also show you how to watch “Rick and Morty” live online with a skinny bundle.
 Since “Rick and Morty” airs on Cartoon Network’s Adult Swim, you’ll need to know which live TV streaming services offer a Cartoon Network/Adult Swim livestream.
 We covered this in our post on how to stream Adult Swim, but we’ll do it again below for your convenience.

 Let’s briefly recap what a live TV streaming service, or “skinny bundle,” is.
 Live TV streaming services offer multiple channels for a subscription fee, just like cable.
 The “skinny” part of the skinny-bundle name means these services’ channel bundles are often (but not always) smaller and more affordable than the ones cable offers.
 Live TV streaming services also stream online, which means you can watch them anytime and just about anywhere.

 Are you ready?
 Here’s how to watch “Rick and Morty” online, with no cable required.

-Stream Rick and Morty for free with AT&T TV
+Stream Rick and Morty for free with DIRECTV Stream

-The streaming service formerly known as DIRECTV NOW is another great answer to the question of where to stream “Rick and Morty” online.
-AT&T TV’s channel lineup includes Cartoon Network and Adult Swim.
+The streaming service formerly known as AT&T TV is another great way to watch “Rick and Morty” online.
+DIRECTV Stream's channel lineup includes Cartoon Network and Adult Swim in all packages.